Image of recycling facility shows paper material moving on belt

 How We Support the UN Sustainable Development Goals

 The United Nations introduced 17 Sustainable Development Goals (SDGs) in 2015 to provide targets and indicators for broad global sustainability achievements.
-WM has been contributing to each of these goals since, largely supported by aligning our sustainability goals with eleven of the SDGs.
-We are committed to action that provides the greatest local contributions to affect positive global change.
+WM has been contributing to these goals through aligning our own sustainability ambitions, goals and targets with 11 of the SDGs.
+For decades, we’ve played an integral role in keeping our communities clean, safe and functioning.
+Now, we are embarking on an ambitious next chapter as we focus on reinventing what’s possible for society to be more sustainable.

-More information about these goals, including associated targets and indicators, is available on the United Nations website.
+More information about the United Nations SDGs, including associated targets and indicators, is available on the United Nations website.

-Click an SDG to view our progress, aligned goals and targets.
+Click an SDG to view WM’s targets, goals and progress.

 Goal 3: Good Health and Well-Being